- Getting to know others

 - How is this like work, school, and life?

-A variation I have used is instead of opening with the activity, try closing with it.
+I have used a variation: instead of opening with the activity, try closing with it.
 You will need to change the questions to topics like;

 - What was gained from our time together?